DavidPhillipOster/CountDown/README.md

 ## To Build:

-* Open the Xcode project and in the Info panel of the Evaluate target change the `com.example` prefix of the bundle Identifier from `com.example.${PRODUCT_NAME:rfc1034identifier}`  to a domain you control.
+* Open the Xcode project and in the Info panel of the CountDown target change the `com.example` prefix of the bundle Identifier from `com.example.${PRODUCT_NAME:rfc1034identifier}`  to a domain you control.

 * Adjust how the code is signed by selecting the project in Xcode's file navigator, then the target, then in Xcode's Signing&Capabilities panel.